fornwall/rust-script/docs/README.md

 If you are using Windows, you can associate the `.ers` extension (executable Rust - a renamed `.rs` file) with `rust-script`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.

 This can be done using the `rust-script --install-file-association` command.
-It will also allow you to execute `.ers` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

 Uninstall the file association with `rust-script --uninstall-file-association`.

 If you want to make a script usable across platforms, use *both* a hashbang line *and* give the file a `.ers` file extension.